 You can find steps for cleaning your carburetor here.
 If your carburetor is too dirty to clean adequately, you should replace it.

-An Murray mower will not start with a bad battery, loose cables or corroded terminals.
+A Murray mower will not start with a bad battery, loose cables, or corroded terminals.
 Confirm your battery terminals are not corroded and are attached securely to the battery.
 If you own a push mower, a battery may not be used.

 Repair: Clean corroded terminals in a baking soda solution containing 2 cups of water and 3 rounded tablespoons of baking soda.
 Use a wire brush to scrub the terminals clean.